zhenya-mamenko/airplain/README.md

 ## What's Next

-Now it will be necessary to write automated unit and integration tests.
 FlightAware API will also be added.

 ## Releases